oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-use-sql-views/rule.md

 **2. Dependencies**

-- Views depend on the underlying tables for its data, so if the structure of the tables change it may break the view.
+- ​Views depend on the underlying tables for its data, so if the structure of the tables change it may break the view.

-**3. Update Restrictions**
+**3. Update Rest​rictions**

-- Depending on the complexity of the view, you may not be able to modify the data through the view to the underlying base tables.
+- ​Depending on the complexity of the view, you may not be able to modify the data through the view to the underlying base tables.​